surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 4.17.0-dev.5 =
+= 4.17.0-b.1 =

-(2018/11/22) Added a check for the database 'max_allowed_packet' setting value.
-Fixed option value sanitation for the number of caption hashtags.
+(2018/11/23) Added a button under the Document SSO &gt; Validate tab for the LinkedIn Post Inspector.
+Added a check for the database 'max_allowed_packet' option value.
+Fixed option value sanitation for the number of hashtags added to caption text.

 = 4.16.6 =